 Our data engineering team understood the client’s current data setup & future technology roadmap.
 It was decided to go with AWS Redshift for data warehousing needs.

 Additionally, a data pipeline & reporting solution was also proposed to be built using serverless components of AWS, namely, AWS Glue & AWS QuickSight.
 We were provided with a set of 50 business views (reports), covering 90% of business queries.
-It was also desired for data warehouse design to support any future adhoc information request.
+It was also desired for data warehousing design to support any future adhoc information request.
 Following development steps were followed

 - We built an intermediate staging layer to capture data from the input source as it is with limited transformation.
 This meant we would have entire historical data in one place that could be referred to later if needed.
 This data layer was provided by S3.